Ambient music: 1970s

 Developing in the 1970s, ambient music stemmed from the experimental and synthesizer-oriented styles of the period.

 Between 1974 and 1976, American composer Laurie Spiegel created her seminal work The Expanding Universe, created on a computer-analog hybrid system called GROOVE.
 In 1977, her composition, Music of the Spheres was included on Voyager 1 and 2's Golden Record.

 In April 1975, Suzanne Ciani gave two performances on her Buchla synthesizer – one at the WBAI Free music store and one at Phil Niblock's loft.
 These performances were released on an archival album in 2016 entitled Buchla Concerts 1975.
 According to the record label, these concerts were part live presentation, part grant application and part educational demonstration.

-However, it wasn't until Brian Eno coined the term in the mid-70s that ambient music was defined as a genre.
+However, it was not until Brian Eno coined the term in the mid-70s that ambient music was defined as a genre.
 Eno went on to record 1975's Discreet Music with this in mind, suggesting that it be listened to at "comparatively low levels, even to the extent that it frequently falls below the threshold of audibility", referring to Satie's quote about his musique d'ameublement.

-Other contemporaneous musicians creating ambient-style music at the time included Japanese electronic music composers such as Isao Tomita and Ryuichi Sakamoto as well as the psychoacoustic soundscapes of Irv Teibel's Environments series, and German experimental bands such as Popol Vuh, Cluster, Kraftwerk, Harmonia, Ash Ra Tempel and Tangerine Dream.
+Other contemporaneous musicians creating ambient-style music at the time included Jamaican dub musicians such as King Tubby, Japanese electronic music composers such as Isao Tomita and Ryuichi Sakamoto as well as the psychoacoustic soundscapes of Irv Teibel's Environments series, and German experimental bands such as Popol Vuh, Cluster, Kraftwerk, Harmonia, Ash Ra Tempel and Tangerine Dream.
 Mike Orme of Stylus Magazine describes the work of Berlin school musicians as "laying the groundwork" for ambient.

 The impact the rise of the synthesizer in modern music had on ambient as a genre cannot be overstated; as Ralf Hutter of early electronic pioneers Kraftwerk said in a 1977 Billboard interview: "Electronics is beyond nations and colors...with electronics everything is possible.
 The only limit is with the composer".
 The Yellow Magic Orchestra developed a distinct style of ambient electronic music that would later be developed into ambient house music.

 Brian Eno

 The English producer Brian Eno is credited with coining the term "ambient music" in the mid-1970s.
 He said other artists had been creating similar music, but that "I just gave it a name.
 Which is exactly what it needed ...
 By naming something you create a difference.
 You say that this is now real.
 Names are very important."
 He used the term to describe music that is different from forms of canned music like Muzak.

 In the liner notes for his 1978 album Ambient 1: Music for Airports, Eno wrote:

 Eno, who describes himself as a "non-musician", termed his experiments "treatments" rather than traditional performances.
+David Bowie created the Berlin Trilogy with Eno, both of whom were inspired during the production of the albums in the trilogy by German kosmische Musik bands and minimalist composers.